joannacss/joannacss/README.md

 - 🎸 I play **guitar**    (not so regularly due to limited free time)
    - Learned to play when I was 12 years old
 - 🥁 I am learning to play drums
-- 🎵 I was part of a [band](https://www.youtube.com/watch?v=dHqs8XlOXfo) while in middle/high school
+- 🎵 I was part of a [pop/rock band](https://www.youtube.com/watch?v=dHqs8XlOXfo) while in middle/high school
-   - I even made a cover of Avril Lavigne in 2008
+   - I even did a cover of Avril Lavigne in 2008